 - The vet will look to eliminate all other possible causes of the symptoms.

 - If the symptoms persist, the vet will recommend an allergy workup.
 An allergy workup is a long process where your dog will go through an elimination diet, and it could take several months.
 The new diet would often eliminate the traditional poultry.
 The vet would recommend using new sources of amino acids like novel proteins or hydrolyzed proteins.

 - If there is an improvement, the vet will single out poultry as the allergen and advise which foods to add to your dog’s diet and how to do it.

 - If there is no improvement, the vet will request blood tests to identify your pup’s allergy in the lab.

 After identifying the allergen, the vet will help you take steps to avoid it and treat it.

 Treating poultry allergies in dogs

 Unfortunately, there is no standard treatment approach for poultry allergies in dogs.
 Since it is an overreaction by the body’s immune system, no vet will give your dog a pill or an injection to treat the condition.
-The best they can do is give medication to relieve the symptoms and recommend that you eliminate the allergen (after diagnosis) from your dog’s diet.
+The best they can do is give medication to relieve the symptoms and recommend eliminating the allergen (after diagnosis) from your dog’s diet.

 If your dog has a poultry allergy, he or she will likely have other food allergies.
-Therefore the vet will also give you a list of various high-quality, low-allergen chicken-free dog food.
+Therefore, the vet will also list various high-quality, low-allergen chicken-free dog food.